 - If you need an interpreter, state here – but write separately asking the Court to provide it, particularly if it’s a BSL interpreter, palantypist or similar.
 (The Court Service is a service provider bound by the Equality Act too, though they do not always realise or remember this!)

-- Sign it and post it back to the Court before the deadline set in the “Notice of Proposed Allocation”, and send a copy to the Defendant.
+- Sign it, and post or e-mail it back to the Court before the deadline set in the “Notice of Proposed Allocation”, and send a copy to the Defendant.

 You have a bit more work to do if the Court has sent you this form.
 You must get the allocation changed to the Small Claims Track (or settle or drop the case) as if the Court allocates it to the Fast Track it is a very serious case, you need representation and you will be hit by the other side’s costs if you lose.